Halo-independent bounds on Inelastic Dark Matter: Implementations of experiments

 \subsection{LZ and XENON1T}

-LUX--ZEPLIN(LZ) has an exposure of 3.3$\times$10$^5$ kg days within the nuclear recoil energy range 1.25 keV $\le E_R \le$ 80 keV~\cite{LZ_2022}, providing the efficiency as Fig.~2 of~\cite{LZ_2022}.
-In order to reproduce the published exclusion plots for a standard SI interaction, we assume 3.4 residual candidate events and use same value to calculate all our coupling strength.
+LUX--ZEPLIN(LZ) has an exposure of 3.3$\times$10$^5$ kg days.
+We use the efficiency provided in Fig.~2 of~\cite{LZ_2022}.
+To calculate our bounds we assume 3.4 residual candidate events in the nuclear recoil energy range 1.25 keV $\le E_R \le$ 80 keV~\cite{LZ_2022}, which reproduce the published exclusion plots for a standard SI interaction.
 For XENON1T we assume 7 events in the nuclear recoil energy range 1.8 keV $\le E_R \le$ 62 keV~\cite{xenon_2018} and the efficiency provided in Fig.~1 of~\cite{xenon_2018} with an exposure of 3.6$\times$10$^{5}$ kg days.
 The provided efficiencies are directly expressed in keV including the effects of quenching and energy resolution for both experiments.